 The dance market, weary of the past twenty years of European balletic abstraction, is clamoring for old-fashioned, readable, full-evening story ballets.
 No one, it seems, but Ratmansky, is up to the task.
 Lucky guy, he’s flavor of the month; there’s been a bidding war for his services across Lincoln Center; and ABT got him.
 New York critics have proclaimed him king, the heir to Balanchine’s throne, and it’s smooth sailing from there.

 Acocella even states that the reason Ratmansky is a great choreographer is that he eschews the (weird) dance inventions of the past two decades; he’s reverted to glissade-assemblé… the nuts and bolts of the classical vocabulary.
 There are layers upon layers of cultural revisionism going on here!

 I’m wondering what this Stalin-era relic, rendered toothless by Ratmansky, has to do with America, or American Ballet Theatre.
 Is it camp?
 “Real” Russian ballet?
 (I get the joke!
 I have a sense of humor!)
-ABT’s new Nutcracker?
+ABT’s new Nutcracker, with tractors?
 Most importantly, can it exist outside its history, an assumption implicit in ABT’s championing it?